 What makes the IPN so special?

 • The IPN at McGill University is an inter-disciplinary, inter-departmental graduate program, that produces world-class neuroscientists.

-• IPN provides graduate training in the outstanding research environments of McGill university and the city of Montreal, which has the highest concentration of neuroscientists in North America.
+• IPN provides graduate training in the outstanding research environments of McGill university and the city of Montreal, which has one of the highest concentration of neuroscientists in North America.

 • Internationally renowned, McGill University has a rich history of achievements in neuroscience.